CALL OR TEXT YOUR QUESTION 562-881-9811

-Yes, generally a bankruptcy won’t preclude a borrower from obtaining a FHA Loan.
+Yes, generally a bankruptcy won’t preclude a borrower from obtaining an FHA Loan.
 Ideally, a borrower should have re-established their credit with a minimum of two credit accounts such as a car loan, or credit card.
 Then wait two years since the discharge of a Chapter 7 bankruptcy, or have a minimum of one year of repayment for a Chapter 13 (the borrower must seek the permission of the courts).
 Also, the borrower should not have any credit issues like late payments, collections, or credit charge-offs since the bankruptcy.
-Special exceptions can be made if a borrower has suffered through extenuating circumstances like surviving a serious medical condition, and had to declare bankruptcy because the high medical bills couldn’t be paid.
+Special exceptions can be made if a borrower has suffered through extenuating circumstances like surviving a serious medical condition and had to declare bankruptcy because the high medical bills couldn’t be paid.

 Your loan approval depends 100% on the documentation that you provide at the time of application.
 You will need to give accurate information on:

 - Complete Income Tax Returns for past 2-years

 - W-2 & 1099 Statements for past 2-years

 - Pay-Check Stubs for past 2-months

 - Self-Employed Income Tax Returns and YTD Profit & Loss Statements for past 3-years for self-employed borrowers